onigsperanza/oda-trade-dashboard/README.md

 2️⃣ Create a new branch (`feature-new`)
 3️⃣ Make changes & commit
 4️⃣ Push your branch & create a **Pull Request**

 ---
+## 💻 **Disclaimer**

+Sometimes depending on memory status in your PC, importing entire oda data in data mainpulation tab can fail with Error code: Out of Memory

+---